 If you prefer nail polish, you can apply it after you finish putting on the rubber base gel.
-Once the gel is fully cured, you’ll need to wipe off the sticky layer on top of your nails.
+Once the gel is fully cure, you’ll need to wipe off the sticky layer on top of your nails.
 After that, you can paint your nails with your favorite nail polish color.

 How do you remove Rubber Base Gel?

 Removing rubber base gel (for soft gel) is easy, and I’ll explain how to do it step by step.

 - First, you’ll need a nail file (recommend 180 grit nail files).
 Use it to gently file off the top layer of the rubber base gel on your nails.

 - Next, get some 100% acetone and soak your nails in the acetone for about 15 minutes.
 This will make the gel softer and easier to remove.

 - After the soaking time is up, take a cuticle pusher and carefully remove the softened gel from your nails.
 If some parts are still hard, you can soak them again and try to remove them once more.